SchulerSimon/NEAT-experiments/README.md

 ## animation
 ![animation](neat.gif)
-*im sorry collerblind ppl, point set 1 and two are in red and green*
+*im sorry collerblind ppl, point set one and point set two are in red and green*

 ## requirements:
 python3